Anathretic/nietypowa-sowa/README.md

 ## About

-I would like to introduce you to one of my website projects, where I built the whole thing using the React framework.
+I would like to introduce you to one of my website commercial projects, where I built the whole thing using the React framework.

 Nietypowa-Sowa is a website dedicated to an artist who works extensively in the art of painting and drawing.
 To build it, I used a mockup created by my designer [Julia Hyz](https://pl.linkedin.com/in/julia-hyz-098288274), who also helped me to create my own [portfolio-page](https://konrad-wojtylo.com/).
+The website allows you to browse the offer and contact via a form using a friendly UI.

 ## Coding & Problems